symfony-cmf/symfony-cmf-docs/contributing/commits.rst

 ==================

 The Symfony CMF uses a convention for the commits.
-This isn't a requirement when contributing to the CMF, but it is created to have meaningfull commits for big new features.
+This isn't a requirement when contributing to the CMF, but it is created to have meaningful commits for big new features.

 Squashing